 Pour overs are now widely used in both third wave coffee shops and home brewing contexts.
 In particular, many people have fallen in love with the process of this brewing method and its ability to showcase the intricacies of different beans.
 As opposed to French Press, pour over is almost exclusively drunk black as the addition of milk or any other condiments tend to dilute the nuanced flavours which this brewing method is all about.

 Pour Over coffee makers can be broadly divided into conical brewers which have a single large hole in the bottom, and flat bottomed brewers which have a flat bottom with a number of small holes in it.
 The large hole in conical brewers such as the V60 or Chemex means that the speed the water passes through the grinds is entirely determined by grind size, technique, and pouring speed.
 This makes these pour over makers quite difficult to master for those with little experience but can produce some of the best pour over coffee out there.
 In flat bottomed brewers like the Kalita Wave, by contrast, the water can only drain as fast as the holes will allow.
-This tends to make for a more forgiving coffee maker and can produce some really nice coffee even when the technique might not be quite up to scratch.
+This tends to make for a (slightly) more forgiving coffee maker and can produce some really nice coffee even when the technique might not be quite up to scratch.
+There are also a large variety of automatic pour over coffee makers which are great for those who are wanting to brew large batches of coffee, or don’t have the time to master the pouring technique.
 For an in depth understanding of the differences between these two types of pour overs see this article.

 How to Use It